6 Ways to Start an Online Store in the Philippines

 • Announce your operating hours for customer support, delivery, and in-store purchases.

-• Share all of your selling channels, such as physical store, mobile number, social media, listing platform and more importantly, your eCommerce Website.
+• Share all of your selling channels, such as a physical store, mobile number, social media, listing platform, and, more importantly, your eCommerce website.

-This umbrella term refers to the popular websites that most people use nowadays, not just for its intended purpose of socializing and networking, but also selling goods and services.
+This umbrella term refers to the popular websites that most people use nowadays, not just for their intended purpose of socializing and networking but also for selling goods and services.

-Not only does this expand your online presence but also your market reach, as each website has its own large user demographic that may be suitable for your business.
+This expands your online presence and your market reach, as each website has its own large user demographic that may be suitable for your business.

 Remember, social media is built for socializing.
-You can market and entice buyers, but performing actual transactions there are difficult to measure and maintain.
+You can market and entice buyers, but performing actual transactions there takes time to measure and maintain.

-A subcategory of social media selling are joining online groups, communities and forums.
-This is particularly apparent in websites like Facebook, Pinterest and Reddit.
+A subcategory of social media marketing is joining online groups, communities, and forums.
+This is particularly apparent on websites like Facebook, Pinterest and Reddit.

-What makes this different from the previous point is that people form these groups as their way of creating an online marketplace specific to certain “buy-and-sell” groups, usually categorized by product type or location.
+What makes this different from the previous point is that people form these groups, their way of creating an online marketplace specific to certain “buy-and-sell” groups is usually categorized by product type or location.

-These are used either as a marketing tool to direct people to their actual website or business profile to complete the purchase, or on its own by making posts to sell.
+These are used either as a marketing tool to direct people to their actual website or business profile to complete the purchase, or on their own by making posts to sell.

-This is good for family businesses looking to expand their networks in the industry or local businesses in their area.
-They can understand the types of customers that make purchases, their preferences and how competitors are doing.
+This is good for family businesses looking to expand their networks in the industry or for local businesses in their area.
+They can understand the types of customers that make purchases, their preferences, and how competitors are doing.

-Whether on mainstream social media or its own chat platforms, these “chat apps” can somewhat function as an online store in the Philippines, and other parts of the world.
-These include:
+Whether on mainstream social media or their own chat platforms, these “chat apps” can somewhat function as an online store in the Philippines, and other parts of the world.

 • Line